Samsung Galaxy Note 10 full review

 It’s the top bezel that’s impressive since it used to house various sensors and the like.
 Now the Note 10 is like the S10 with a ‘punch-hole’ camera notch, only the camera is in a central position now.

 The Note 10 is also slimmer at 7.9mm but we think a lot of users would prefer it to stay thicker and that’s because the headphone jack has been removed and we’ll explain why later in the audio section.
+In terms of weight, it's a comfortable 168g.

 A fairly major change is that the power and volume keys are on the left of the phone now, which is highly unusual for any handset.
 This makes it nicer for left-handed users and Samsung points out that right-handers will find their index finger naturally sits in that area.
+We think this will have a mixed reaction, depending on how you tend to hold your phone.

 There’s also no dedicated Bixby button anymore but you can long press the power key to summon the digital assistant.